ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-type_expansion/pt-type_expansion.md

 ```

 Instead of doing some complex mapping of the type IDs to the sequences, we simply add 1 to the type ID and use that as the sequence number.
 This is the reason we sorted the sequences to begin with.
 We also need to tell the game where to find the yellow rectangle sprite (used in the backround of the Pokédex).
+To do so navigate to following three offsets:
+- `0xE514`
+- `0x1066C`
+- `0x1066C`

-Navigate to offset `0xE514`.
-You should see `11 21` replace with `00 21`.
+At each of these offsets you should see `11 21`.
+Replace it with `00 21`.

 import battle_fairy from './resources/battle_fairy.png';
 import summary_fairy from './resources/summary_fairy.png';